Connect

 PhD Opportunities

 At IPAN, we think of our PhD students as the research stars of the future.
 We are committed to offering our PhD students a supportive, positive and successful path to achieving their PhD.
-Find out about PhD opportunities at IPAN, and hear from past and present students and supervisors about their experiences.
+Below are our current PhD opportunities at IPAN, and watch our videos to hear from past and present students and supervisors about their experiences.

 Opportunities are currently available for domestic and international students currently residing in Australia.